Anna Farquhar: Career

-As a result of a sympathetic acquaintance with the territory occupied by the French Jesuits at the earliest period of their missionary efforts in North America, and also with Mr. Parkman's history of their vigorous lives, she received a vivid impression of the romantic possibilities of that period.
+As a result of a sympathetic acquaintance with the territory occupied by the French Jesuits at the earliest period of their missionary efforts in North America, and also with Mr. Parkman's history of their vigorous lives, Farquhar received a vivid impression of the romantic possibilities of that period.
 This led to a rapid development of the romantic complications surrounding the hero of The Devil's Plough, but the study of the French characteristics and habits of the seventeenth century required the painstaking investigation of several months before the plot could be expanded into a book.
-The material once at her command, the writing took but a short time.
+The material once at her command, the writing took a short time.
 When the book had been completed, she was temporarily exhausted; too much dramatic force had been expended in the preparation.
 As a play, in fact, it was first conceived, and that is why it found such immediate favor with the dramatic profession when it appeared in book form.
 The story was of a struggle between pure ideals and the baser emotions, in which the higher impulse eventually triumphs.
 It is not strange then that her feelings were similar to that of a great — perhaps the greatest — American sculptor, who, after completing a statue of marvelous spirit and expression, was forced to retire to the quiet of a country life for full six months.

 Personal life

 On January 26, 1900, she married Ralph Wilhelm Bergengren (1871–1947), a Boston journalist, essayist, humorist, critic, and children's poet.
-The marriage took place under circumstances of unusual romance, for they were wedded at the side of her bed of illness, with only two or three witnesses present.
+The marriage took place at the side of her sick bed, with only two or three witnesses present.
 Thereafter, she continued her literary career.

-Style and themes
+Writing method

-Her literary method was to "walk miles and miles when a story comes to me, and when my story-people begin to talk, I sit and stitch on some hand sewing (when a man would smoke) until everything is ready to go down, then it goes like an explosion of ideas, so to speak, followed by careful modelling and severe, searching criticism."
-With an individual who was so eager in the endeavor to perfect her art, it was indeed to be expected that the masterpiece would come, although, in her own words, she stated that,"I cannot say that I have a conquest of the world in view; my ambition always is simply to do my best."
+Farquhar's literary method was to "walk miles and miles when a story comes to me, and when my story-people begin to talk, I sit and stitch on some hand sewing (when a man would smoke) until everything is ready to go down, then it goes like an explosion of ideas, so to speak, followed by careful modelling and severe, searching criticism."
+With an individual who was so eager in the endeavor to perfect her art, it was indeed to be expected that the masterpiece would come, although, in her own words, she stated that, "I cannot say that I have a conquest of the world in view; my ambition always is simply to do my best."